 Answer: The correct option is (c) Echinodermata

 Answer: Phylum Chordata contains animals that have a notochord, i.e., an elastic rod-shaped structure.
 Phylum Chordata is still divided into three sub-phyla: Urochordata, Cephalochordata, and Vertebrata.
-During vertebrates, the notochord is superseded by a vertebral column, but within urochordates and cephalochordates, there is no vertebral column present.
+In vertebrates, the notochord is superseded by a vertebral column, but within urochordates and cephalochordates, there is no vertebral column present.
 Therefore, all vertebrates are chordates, but they are not necessarily vertebrates, as they can also be urochordates or cephalochordates.

 Q10.
 How important is the presence of an air bladder in Pisces?